Adiiiicodes/Peekaboo-Search/README.md

 ---

 ## Contact
-For queries or feedback, please reach out to [support@advanceapp.com](mailto:support@advanceapp.com).
+For queries or feedback, please reach out to Om Laudu.